Miami Investor Immigration Attorneys

 If you want to come to the United States to invest in a new or existing business, you will need an investor visa.
-Mark E. Fried, P.A. assists with several investor visa types, including:
+Fried Law, P.A. assists with several investor visa types, including:

 Investors and traders and their employees may receive visas to carry on their businesses in the U.S. if their home country has a commercial treaty with the US conferring visa eligibility.